What is Automated Prompt Engineering?

 Portkey.ai

 • Portkey.ai offers a comprehensive platform for prompt engineering.
-It includes an LLM gateway, guardrails for safe interactions, and prompt management tools that streamline the process of crafting, optimizing, and deploying prompts for various applications.
+It includes an LLM gateway, guardrails for safe interactions, and prompt management tools that streamline crafting, optimizing, and deploying prompts for various applications.

 As we look to the future, it's clear that automatic prompt engineering will become an indispensable tool in the AI developer's toolkit.
 While it won't replace human creativity and insight, it will augment our capabilities, allowing us to harness the full potential of AI technologies more effectively than ever before.